jonaschlegel/coordinate-transformer/README.md

 2. Install dependencies using `pnpm install`.
 3. Start the development server with `pnpm run dev`.
 4. Open your browser and navigate to `http://localhost:3000`.

-## Deployment

-This application is deployed on Vercel.
-You can access the live version [here](https://vercel.com/jonaschlegels-projects/v0-coordinates-transfer).